ayushzodape001/krishi-mitra-project/README.md

     Premium User Experience: A beautiful, high-performance Flutter app with a clean, minimalist UI and smooth, satisfying animations.

-🚀 Live Demo

-(Recommendation: Create a short screen recording of your app in action and upload it as a GIF.
-It's the best way to showcase your work!
-You can use free tools like ScreenToGif or Kap.)
 🛠️ Technology Stack

     Frontend: Flutter & Dart